mopidy/mopidy-pandora/README.rst

 audio quality is not available for the partner device specified, then the next-lowest bitrate stream that Pandora supports for the chosen device will be used.

 **sort_order** defaults to the date that the station was added.
 Use 'A-Z' to display the list of stations in alphabetical order.

+**EXPERIMENTAL RATINGS IMPLEMENTATION:** use these settings to work around the limitations of the current Mopidy core and front-end extensions:

+- double_click_interval - successive button clicks that occur within this interval (in seconds) will trigger the ratings functionality.
+- on_pause_resume_click - click pause and then play while a song is playing to apply the rating.
+Song continues afterwards.
+- on_pause_next_click - click pause and then next in quick succession.
+Applies rating and skips to next song.
+You will have to click play again for the next song to start :(
+- on_pause_previous_click - click pause and then previous in quick succession.
+Applies rating and skips to next song.
+You will have to click play again for the next song to start :(

 Usage
 =====

-Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ support to properly support Pandora.
-In the meantime, Mopidy-Pandora represents each Pandora station as a single track playlist.
-Play this track in repeat mode and each time it is played, the next dynamic track in that station will be played.
+Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
+In the meantime, Mopidy-Pandora represents each Pandora station as a separate playlist.
+Play the playlist **in repeat mode** and each time a track is played, the next dynamic track for that Pandora station will be played.

+The playlist will consist of a single track unless the experimental ratings support is enabled.
+With ratings support enabled, the playlist will contain three tracks.
+These are just used to determine whether the user clicked on the 'previous' or 'next' playback buttons, and all three tracks point to the same dynamic track for that Pandora station (i.e. it does not matter which one you select to play).

 Project resources